clmntgbr/gas_front/README.md

 `make price-download` to download latest JSON gas price
 `make price-update` to update gas price
 `make status-update` to update gas station based on the status
-`make status-update` to check placeId anomaly
+`make status-anomaly` to check placeId anomaly
 `make consume` to consume messages from commands

 ## Features